-In a recent interview I did with CBS revealed key things that will help protect your financial estate when facing a lawsuit.
+In a recent interview featured on some of the CBS networks I revealed key things that will help protect your financial estate when facing a lawsuit.

 Using sophisticated legal structures when transferring your assets to another name is vital to keeping your wealth secure.

 Transferring your estate from your name to a close family member is tempting when you are faced with a lawsuit.
 You might think that this is a good way to continue controlling your estate.

 However, I said, things can quickly take a turn for the worse.
 The person you entitle your wealth to could get also wind up in legal trouble, putting your assets at risk.